Find Your Adventure

 Choose a Vessel

-Oosterschelde was built in the Netherlands in 1918 at the order of the Rotterdam shipping company HAAS and is the last remaining representative of the large fleet of schooners that sailed under the Dutch flag at the beginning of the 20th century.
-Her name is derived from the eastern part of the Schelde river that […]
+The ‘Oosterschelde’ is one of the very few truly historical ships left in the world.
+She was built in the Netherlands in 1917 at the order of the Rotterdam shipping company HAAS and is the last remaining representative of the large fleet of schooners that sailed under the Dutch flag at the beginning of the […]